ianfreeman519/CMSE_PhD/NOTES.md

         for (int i=0; i<=ie+is+1; i++) {
 ```
 Regardless, the magnetic fields are reaching far into the ghost zones and the instabilities below are still not cooperating.

+I lied.
+ChatGPT figured it out.
+The face-centered magnetic fields only have face-values above je, ke, and ie in the j-, k-, and i-direction respectively.
+Therefore, we should only set the x, y, and z magnetic field when we iterate over ie+1, je+1, and ke+1, respectively.
+This fixes the magnetic field issue (pictures above, in the section called Comprehensive List of Everything...
+May 1).
+It does *not* fix the pressure issue where NaNs/zeros inflow from the boundary.
+This is now the same problem we had March 21, which kick-started this whole investigation.

 ## 04/09/24 - meeting with Brian
 Things to try: